-The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2016 to 31 August 2017.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2019 to 31 August 2020.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The trust operates an academy for pupils aged 3 to 11 serving a catchment area in Ashton Under Lyne Tameside.
-It has a pupil capacity of 472 and had a roll of 385 in the school census on October 2016.
+The academy trust operates an academy for pupils aged 3 to 11 serving a catchment area in Ashton Under Lyne Tameside.
+It has a pupil capacity of 472 and had a roll of 448 in the school census in October 2019.